hmchen47/DataScience/ML/MLNN-Hinton/a13-HyperParam.md

 + Grid search for the optimal WD restarting from a snapshot
   + dataset: Cifar-10
-  + a grid search for aweight decay to make a single run at a middle value for weight decay and save a snapshot after the loss plateau
+  + a grid search for a weight decay to make a single run at a middle value for weight decay and save a snapshot after the loss plateau
   + using the snapshot to restart runs w/ different WD values
   + Fig. 12(a): 3-layer network
     + the initial run w/ a sun-optimal $WD = 10^{-3}$
     + continuation runs: $WD = 10^{-3}, 3 \times 10^{-3}$ and $10^{-2}$
-    + best perfromance $WD = 3 \times 10^{-3}$
+    + best performance $WD = 3 \times 10^{-3}$
-  + Fig. 12(b): a weight-decay grid search from a snaoshot for resnet-56
+  + Fig. 12(b): a weight-decay grid search from a snapshot for resnet-56
     + the first half of the range test w/ $WD = 10^{-4}$
     + $WD = 10^{-4}$: best result